+This exercise adds expectation and excitement and also presents the opportunity for those with the potential to exercise their oratory gift.
 Feel free to start the tradition this year by making use of the acrostic below.
-Edit the lines, if necessary, to fit your family situation and enjoy adding poetry to your thanksgiving family gathering.
+Edit the lines, if necessary, to fit your family situation and enjoy adding poetry to your family gathering.

 Options: Your acrostic can spell T-H-A-N-K-F-U-L or G-I-V-E T-H-A-N-K-S or any appropriate word or phrase.

 T - H - A - N - K - S - G - I - V - I - N - G

 Tells a glad tale at this time of year;

 Naming our blessings for all to hear.

 To share food, faith, hope, courage and love;

 We start by joining our hands and hearts,

 In praises to our dear Lord above.